Take advantage of our program of distinction.

 - choose to specialize in law enforcement, courts and law, corrections, juvenile justice or victim studies.

-Your professors will share their practical experience as well as their academic research agendas; some are involved in funded research projects that provide opportunities for students comparable to those generally found in Ph.D. programs.
-Projects have included a National Institute of Justice-funded evaluation of prison industries as well as involvement with the Roper Victim Assistance Academy, which trains service providers to interact effectively with victims.
+will share their practical experience as well as their academic research agendas; some are involved in funded research projects that provide opportunities for students comparable to those generally found in Ph.D. programs.
+Projects have included:

-Your fellow students will be a lively mix of law enforcement officers, field administrators, planners, researchers, operational officers and caseworkers.
-Their drive and aspirations can help propel you to achieve your own goals in this fascinating field.
+Your fellow students will be a lively mix of criminal justice professionals, community program administrators and service providers, researchers and advocates.
+Their shared knowledge and aspirations can help propel you to achieve your own goals in this dynamic and challenging field.